Learning and Improvement

 Analysis, Learning and Improvement asks organisations to use the information that they gather through complaints, incident reporting and investigations to inform improvements to safeguarding practices.
 It also recognises the collaboration and cross-sector approaches to prevention and response to abuse, neglect and violence toward people with disability.

 Understanding abuse is about recognising abuse as a violation of a person’s human rights.
-A focus on what makes life good for each person is an important factor in enabling rights and minimising the risk of abuse.
-This short video will help boards to consider ways to embed a human rights based approach in their organisation.
+A focus on what makes life good for each person is an important factor in enabling rights and minimising the risks of abuse.
+This short video will help boards to consider ways to embed a human rights approaches in their organisation.

 |1.
 Understanding Abuse

 ||John and the panel discuss the importance of a human rights focus and why boards need to acknowledge abuse could be happening in their organisation.|

 ||The panel share different ways their organisations are supporting the empowerment of people with disability to prevent abuse.|

 |3.
 Additional Risk Part 1/2||John asks the panel about understanding the diversity of people with disability including gender, culture and communication.|